Halo Beriti Ethiopia

 From £14.85 — or subscribe to save 10%

-Natural heirloom coffee bean varieties cultivated in Ethiopia.
+This is a natural single origin medium-light roasted Halo Beriti Ethiopia heirloom coffee.
 Dark chocolate, fresh elderflower and milk chocolate with mild fresh bergamot flavours.
-Mellow delicate fruit-like sweetness and balanced acidity.
+With a cupping score of 86, it has mellow delicate fruit-like sweetness and balanced acidity.

 The cup